 Predictably it's harder to find the expression option in smaller delay pedals, though some do provide it.
 The most notable option is the Boss DD-7, but if you dig a little deeper, into some other popular manufacturers and boutique brands, there are more options that will conserve pedalboard space.

 Be careful not to assume that a third or fourth jack is automatically slated for an expression pedal.
 A lot of smaller delay pedals have stereo i/o jacks or a direct out.
+You just have to read the fine print, usually displayed on the pedal as tempo, EXP, CTL (for control) or something like that.

 The Boss DD-7 has a fifth expression (tempo/EXP) jack on the left side.
 The NUX Time Core has four total jacks, but are for mono and stereo connections without any expression pedal option.

 Stereo and direct out connections are both more likely than the EXP jack, so make sure to check the label and read the fine print on the pedal.
 Also note that in smaller delay boxes, an expression pedal will often be limited to controlling just tempo or tap timing.
+I could only find a handful of these.

 Anything to add?